Formula One race weekend: Sprint

-On 3 February 2022, it was reported that Formula One had offered a compromise plan to hold three sprints in 2022 (the same number as held in 2021) to try and ensure the format would not be dropped entirely from the 2022 championship.
-For 2022 season, sprint qualifying was renamed to sprint.
+For the 2022 season, "sprint qualifying" was renamed to "sprint".
 The weekend format remained unchanged from 2021 and was run at the Emilia Romagna, Austrian, and São Paulo Grands Prix with points now awarded to the top eight finishers rather than the top three finishers as was the case in 2021.
-Unlike the 2021 season, the driver who set the fastest time in qualifying was credited as the official polesitter (unless penalised), with the winner of the sprint continuing to have the right to start the race from the first-place grid position.
-As of late 2022, the idea of making the sprint an entirely 'standalone' in 2023 was being considered, meaning that the outcome of the sprint race would no longer set the grid for the main race.
+Unlike the 2021 season, the driver who set the fastest time in qualifying was credited as the official pole-sitter (unless penalised), with the winner of the sprint continuing to have the right to start the main race from the first-place grid position.